jrising/prospectus-tools/gcp/extract/config-docs.md

 ## `only-iam` (options: null, low, high)

 Perform operations for only one IAM (high or low)?
-Set to `null` for all RCPs.
+Set to `null` for all IAMs.

 ## `only-models` (options: all (default), or list

 Only include certain climate models in the results.  e.g., `[hadgem2-ao, hadgem2-es]`.

+## `only-ssp` (options: null, SSP1, SSP2, SSP3, SSP4, or SSP5)

+Perform operations for only one SSP scenario?
+Set to `null` for all SSPs.

 ## `checks` (options: null or list of files)